The Focus on Men’s Health: Essential Tips for Wellness and Disease Prevention

 Every June, Men’s Health Week (usually the week leading up to and including Father’s Day) focuses on highlighting awareness of preventable health problems and encourages early detection and treatment of disease among boys and men.
 This week provides an opportunity for providers, the media, public policy makers, and individuals to encourage boys and men to get regular medical advice and early treatment for injury and disease.
 According to the CDC, in the US men on average die five years earlier than women, and the three leading causes of death are: heart disease, cancer and unintentional injuries.

-According to CDC, about 15.3% of men aged 18 and over smoke, and about 30.9% aged 18 and up drink 5 or more drinks in one day, at least once in the past year (2018).
+According to the CDC, about 15.3% of men aged 18 and over smoke, and about 30.9% aged 18 and up drink 5 or more drinks in one day, at least once in the past year (2018).
 Smoking causes cancer, stroke, heart disease and are at a greater risk for erectile dysfunction.
 Smoking and second-hand smoking increases risk of many types of cancer.
 Consumption of excessive alcohol and other recreational or habitual drug are other health-damaging behaviors.
 Some men use anabolic steroids to increase muscle mass and can lead to serious health consequences.
 It is important to seek the help of a doctor to break any unhealthy habits.

 Melanoma is a skin cancer, the risk increases in men over 50 years and higher among Caucasians.
 Some of the precautions when outside would include: spending time in shade, use of sunscreen with SPF 30 or higher, reapplying sunscreen in case of sweating or swimming once in every 2 hours, and wearing protective clothing.
 Avoid tanning beds as they are a harmful source of UV radiation.